OpenVidu/openvidu.io-docs/docs/openvidu-pro/index.md

     padding-left: 20px;
     padding-right: 20px;
     ">
-	OpenVidu Pro and OpenVidu Enterprise users will also have priority when contacting OpenVidu team with doubts about the platform.<br>Remember we also offer <a href="https://openvidu.io/support#commercial" target="_blank">custom professional support</a>
+	OpenVidu Pro and OpenVidu Enterprise users will also have priority when contacting OpenVidu team with doubts about the platform.
+Remember we also offer <a href="https://openvidu.io/support#commercial" target="_blank">custom professional support</a>.
 </div>
 </div>